The Donut Hole and Your Prescription Drug Coverage Part D

 Can You Avoid the Coverage Gap in Medicare Part D?

 Not everyone on Medicare Part D will hit the Donut Hole, people who qualify for extra help programs may not have to pay in the Donut Hole.
 "Full extra help" or "partial extra help" can help people save money especially when they are in low-income brackets.
-You can read more about this on the Government's site here: Medicare Extra Help for Part D
+Information is available on the official Medicare website.

 What Is Catastrophic Coverage?